BioBased Products and Policies in the US and EU

 Biobased products are becoming preferred as the world turns away from all things petroleum-based.
-As consumers and businesses look for more sustainable alternatives to items usually made from plastic, USDA-identified biobased products exist in 139 categories of goods—except for food, fuel, and feed.
+As consumers and businesses look for more sustainable alternatives to items usually made from plastic, the United States Department of Agriculture (USDA) has identified biobased products, creating 139 categories of goods except food, fuel, and feed.

 The USDA also has a BioPreferred program under the 2002 Farm Bill.
 This database is a sourcing guide for businesses seeking certified biobased products to use or sell and a mandatory procurement program for all government agencies and their contractors.

-But what are biobased products, and how are they regulated in the US and EU?
+But what are biobased products, and how are they regulated in the US and European Union (EU)?
 Let’s have a look.

-USDA biobased certification allows consumers and businesses to gain transparency into the products they purchase and use and make more ecological and socially responsible choices.
+Biobased products are certified as such by the USDA through the BioPreferred program.
+USDA biobased certification allows consumers and businesses to gain transparency into the products they purchase and use.
+Buyers can know which products come from renewable sources and make more ecological and socially responsible choices.

 Among the most common biobased products you’ll see on store shelves, you’ll find: